 In this article I’ll show you how to do keyword research with SEMrush in three simple steps.
 Use this technique to find long-tail keywords you can easily rank for.

 Doing keyword research with SEMrush is easy if you follow these three simple steps:

 Step #1 – Create a List of Seed Words

 In this step, you’re going to make a list of seed words to use for finding long tail keywords with low competition.

 You could brainstorm a list of seed words within your niche.

 But with SEMrush you don’t need to do that.

-Because we’re going to discover the keywords that your
+That’s because we’re going to discover the keywords that your competitors rank for.